 LANSING, Mich.
-(AP) — Leaders at Michigan’s three largest research universities say online classes will likely last for the entire academic year, keeping many students out of classrooms until next fall.
+(AP) — Online classes at Michigan’s three largest research universities will likely last for the entire academic year, keeping many students out of classrooms until next fall, campus leaders said Thursday.

-The presidents of the University of Michigan, Michigan State University and Wayne State University spoke during a Lansing Economic Club event Thursday.
+The presidents of the University of Michigan, Michigan State University and Wayne State University spoke during a Lansing Economic Club event.

 M. Roy Wilson of Wayne State in Detroit said the winter semester will look like the current term.

-Samuel Stanley Jr. at MSU says he’ll be watching how other colleges perform with in-person classes.
+Most classes at MSU have been online since March.
+Samuel Stanley Jr. said he’ll be watching how other colleges perform with in-person classes.

 “If there are not cases of transmission in a classroom where people are wearing masks, where they are socially distanced ... that gives me much more confidence that we can teach safely in that environment, and I think you might see more campuses come back,” Stanley said.